timescale/promscale_extension/RELEASING.md

 ## Create an issue to track the release

-Create a new issue titled "Release <version to be released here>".
-Copy everything below this line into that issue, and use it to to keep track of the release tasks.
+Create a new issue titled "Release `<version to be released here>`".
+Copy everything below this line into that issue, and use it to keep track of the release tasks.

+---

 ## Pre-release
 - [ ] Create a git branch named `pre-release-x.x.x`